The Swiss authorities online

 Swiss retirement provision is based on the three pillar principle.
 Pillar 1 consists of Old age and Survivors’ Insurance (AHV), Invalidity Insurance (IV), as well as supplementary benefits (for situations where pensions and income do not cover the basic cost of living).
 The 1st pillar is compulsory and should cover basic living expenses.
 Pillar 2 consists of an occupational pension (pension fund), which is also compulsory.
 The 3rd pillar is a voluntary private pension.

 The 1st pillar is funded through Old Age and Survivors’ Insurance (AHV).
-It also includes Invalidity Insurance (IV), insurance for loss of earnings during military service (EO) and unemployment insurance (ALV).
+It also includes Invalidity Insurance (IV), insurance for loss of earnings during military service and maternity (EO) and unemployment insurance (ALV).

 Insurance is not compulsory for self-employed persons and persons with a temporary employment contract not exceeding three months.
 In certain circumstances, they may take out voluntary insurance for a minimum pension.